The importance of APIs in digital banking

 API response and error codes

-When an API response is received, status codes will be attached which allow the client to understand more about the data received.
+When an API response is received, status codes will be attached, allowing the client to understand more about the data received.
 These can indicate if the response succeeded (for example, a 2XX code), failed (a 4XX code), or required additional action from the client (a 3XX code), where the latter two digits specify the outcome further.

 For more information on the IF API response codes, visit our API documentation.